clamsproject/apps/docs/_apps/simple-timepoints-stitcher/v1.1/index.md

 (**Note**: Not all output annotations are always generated.)

 * [http://mmif.clams.ai/vocabulary/TimeFrame/v5](http://mmif.clams.ai/vocabulary/TimeFrame/v5)
+    > Stitched TimeFrame annotations.
+Each TimeFrame annotation represents a continuous segment of timepoints and its `label` property is determined by the `labelMap` parameter (see `parameters` section).
+The `representatives` is a singleton list of the TimePoint annotation that has the highest score in the TimeFrame.
     * _timeUnit_ = "milliseconds"
     * _label_ = "*"
     * _representatives_ = "*"